Purpose Of This Tutorial

 Getting The Most Recent Version Of This Tutorial

-The most recent version of this tutorial is available from: http://shellscript.sh.
+The most recent version of this tutorial is always available at: http://www.shellscript.sh.
 Always check there for the latest copy.

 A Brief History of sh